 This should explain the past, present, and future of your brand.
-This will include your origin story, mission statement, core values, and principles you believe in, as well as the future goals you have for the restaurant.
+This will include your origin story, mission statement, core values, principles you believe in, and future goals for the restaurant.
 You want your new hires and existing members to understand what they are working towards.
-Some businesses may be providing a place of community and southern hospitality in a metropolitan area, while others deliver a unique experience of Caribbean and South Korean-infused dishes or serve Mediterranean-style cuisines using fresh ingredients to promote a healthier lifestyle in low-income neighborhoods.
+Some businesses may be providing a place of community and southern hospitality in a metropolitan area.
+In contrast, others deliver a unique experience of Caribbean and South Korean-infused dishes or serve Mediterranean-style cuisines using fresh ingredients to promote a healthier lifestyle in low-income neighborhoods.
 For some establishments, new employees should understand they will work for a business that values community service.
-This may be supplying meals to the homeless or to food banks.
-By expressing this information during the training process, you establish the kind of culture you want and expect from new employees.
+This may be supplying meals to people experiencing homelessness or to food banks.
+By expressing this information during training, you establish the culture you want and expect from new employees.

 Restaurant Policies & Procedures

-This is the code of conduct that outlines the day-to-day operations so your restaurant can run smoothly.
+This code of conduct outlines the day-to-day operations, so your restaurant can run smoothly.
 All employees must follow these rules to ensure your business stays compliant and to achieve overall success.

 - HR Policies